 My intent was to ease into my pace, and finish with a negative race split.
 Three miles in, and I was about 10 seconds faster than my goal pace.
 I knew I had to pull it back to sustain a manageable pace for the next 23 miles, and I did, eventually.
 Both halves’ times were essentially identical.
 Goes to show you that we still compete with ourselves and the clock even when no one is watching.

 - Fight!
 Without distractions, it’s a bit easier to get in your own head.
 Be aware of it, and focus on the positives, your pacing, and strategy.
 For me (and I believe others), the last 10K is the toughest; it takes more effort to maintain the same pace given low glycogen stores, muscle fatigue, etc. Just knowing it takes more effort to maintain the same pace makes it easier to maintain your pace.

 > Related Topic: Lessons Learned from a Challenging Marathon <

-I’ve done a LOT of reading about running as I gear up for my 1:1 online coaching business.
-There’s understandably a lot of focus on the physical training: techniques, strategy, and methods.
-But, there’s also a fairly significant focus on the mental aspect, and rightly so, given its integral impact on running performance.
+I’ve done a LOT of reading about running for my 1:1 online coaching business.
+There’s a lot of focus on the physical training: techniques, strategy, and methods.
+But, there’s also a lot of info on the mental aspect.
+Rightly so, given its direct impact on running performance.

-I drew on what I learned during my solo marathon.
+I drew on what I learned while running my virtual marathon race alone.
 Depending on the mile, the mental focus varied, but some of the key thoughts/learnings helped me to keep moving forward, and (mostly) positive are below.

 From Deena Kastor’s book, Let Your Mind Run, I thought of her ability to stay optimistic and positive when she was exhausted.
 She is an amazing competitor, and pushes herself physically in every race.
 Yet, this is a skill she learned, and she became a better runner, person, and competitor because of it.